-- \Box OB is a field of study - □ It studies individuals, groups and structures - □ It applies the knowledge to improve organizational effectiveness.
+- OB is a field of study - It studies individuals, groups and structures - It applies the knowledge to improve organizational effectiveness.

-Therefore Organization Behavior is concerned with two aspects:-
+Therefore Organization Behaviour is concerned with two aspects:-

+ısı ispects.

-- □ How people behave in an organization? - □ How their behavior does affect their performance?
+How people behave in an organization?

+How their behaviour does affect their performance?